SvenLieber/website/content/en/post/cordi-2025/index.md

 can use the Jupyter resources
 from the institution's servers, for example.
 However in theory, researchers from other institutions could also use the provided resources.
-According to Martin, this is also welcome, because cloud hosts want at least a certain percentage of server load;
+According to Martin, this is also in the interest of cloud providers, because they usually want at least a certain percentage of server load;
 otherwise the infrastructure just sits there and costs money.

 Eventually,